Derpez/Kahoot-Bot/README.md

 # Requirements
 Node JS

+# Errors
+If you get any errors or have issues running this go ahead and create a new issue and I will try by best to help you.

+# Disclaimer!
-# Have Fun, but do note that you should not abuse this and only use it for educational purposes!
+Have Fun, but do note that you should not abuse this and only use it for educational purposes!